-Control Responsibility Timing Evidence Identify presence and quality of groundwater in any areas where excavation is to occur and determine approach to managing groundwater from excavation such that degradation of surface water quality or land does not occur.
-Document management approach and monitoring requirements in the work permit application.
-Construction Manager Prior to any excavation more than 2 m below ground level Work permit details
+Control Responsibility Timing Evidence Identify presence and quality of groundwater in any areas where excavation is to occur and determine approach to managing groundwater from Construction Manager Prior to any excavation more than 2 m below Work permit details excavation such that degradation of surface water quality or land does not ground level occur.
+Document management approach and monitoring requirements in the

-Control Responsibility Timing Evidence Check that work permit applications include appropriate measures for management of groundwater from excavations.
+Control Responsibility Timing Evidence work permit application.
+Check that work permit applications include appropriate measures for management of groundwater from excavations.
 Environmental Manager Prior to issuing permit Work permit Potential impacts on groundwater quality due to the discharge of potentially contaminated runoff will be prevented through the development and operation of a suitable surface water management system and associated management plan (SWMP).
 Environmental Manager Prior to Construction Approved plan is implemented Laydown and storage areas must not be placed in the vicinity of creeks or rivers or near to sensitive receptors (i.e. groundwater bores or GDEs).
 Construction Manager Ongoing Approved site work layout Prior to the commencement of construction activities the status of each of the existing registered bores that could be significantly affected by the proposed Project (Mine) should be confirmed and a baseline assessment undertaken at each of the active bores in order to establish their pre-operational condition.
 Environmental Manager Prior to Construction Monitoring program and results